phnorwood/ansible/README.md

 ## Variables

 The variable '*target_host*' is used throughout this project to represent the host(s) against which these playbooks and roles will execute.
-It must be set for successful execution, and will serve the '*hosts:*' parameter.
+It must be set for successful execution and will serve the '*hosts:*' parameter.

 e.g.